The 28 Best Movies on Netflix Released Since 2012

 If you want to catch up on great television, Netflix is a fantastic service.
 It has a ton of great options (here's the 15 best recent series on Netflix Instant) that will keep you occupied for months, if not years.
 The recent Netflix movie selection, however, often leaves something to be desired, particularly when it comes to more recent films.
 Netflix will often land three or four big movie titles each year, but the rest of their movie selection tends to be a lot of filler, and it's difficult to wade through it to find the best gems.

 We here, however, like to keep a running list of the best, most recent movies on Netflix.
-Not just the movies that were recently released to the service, but movies that were released in theaters from the past two years.
+Not just the movies that were recently released to the service, but movies that were released in theaters from the past three years.
 We update this page regularly, so feel free to check back if you're ever searching for a good recent release.
-At this point, we are only featuring films released in theaters during 2013 - 2015.
+At this point, we are only featuring films released in theaters during 2012 - 2016.